-The notification is typically made by the parties jointly completing an acquiring transaction notification form (notification form) and submitting it to the Central Bank.
-Detailed information in respect of each of the notifying parties must be included in the notification form, particularly in respect of the target entity and the proposed acquirer or disposer.
-In certain circumstances, the proposed acquirer is encouraged to make contact with the competent authority of the regulated target entity in advance of making the formal notification.
-However, the making of such preliminary contact is more common in circumstances where the proposed transaction presents particular complexities for the entities involved.
+The notification is typically made by the parties jointly completing an acquiring transaction notification form (Notification Form) and submitting it to the Central Bank.
+Detailed information in respect of each of the notifying parties must be included in the Notification Form, particularly in respect of the target entity and the proposed acquirer or disposer.
+To avoid undue delays in the notification and assessment process, and to reduce the risk of submitting incomplete notifications, the proposed acquirer is expected to engage in pre-notification contact and discussions with the Central Bank.